Pope Francis Fights For Social Justice, Inspiring The Religious Left

 — Corky Engel (@corkyengel) March 10, 2017

-The Pope has also spoken out against inequalities created by excessive capitalism.
-About globalization, the pontiff remarked that it has helped many rise from poverty, but has also “damned many others to starve to death.”
-Although global wealth may be increasing, poverty is also on the rise.
+The pope has also spoken out against inequalities created by excessive capitalism.
+About globalization, the pontiff remarked that it has helped many people rise from poverty but has also “damned many others to starve to death.”
+Although global wealth is increasing, poverty is also on the rise.

 In general, Catholics believe in the virtue of social welfare, and many condemn the budget cuts proposed by Trump and GOP, which are particularly hard on the poor.

-According to Pope Francis, fighting poverty has nothing to do with “socialism” or any other ideology.
+According to Pope Francis, fighting poverty has nothing to do with socialism or any other ideology.
 On the contrary, it is an important part of the Christian faith.
-He said,

-In another quote, Pope Francis stated that if he were to read sermons from Church Fathers in the second and third century, he would be accused by some of spreading Markist thought.
+In another quote, Pope Francis stated that if he were to read sermons from Church Fathers in the second and third century, he would be accused by some of spreading Marxist thought.

-The Pope has also made many statements on other social justice issues, such as defending the rights of immigrants, the need to offer sanctuary to refugees, and to fight against racism and discrimination based on religious belief.
+The pope has also made many statements on other social justice issues, including defending the rights of immigrants, the need to offer sanctuary to refugees, and to fight against racism and discrimination based on religious belief.

-“You cannot be a Chrisitian without living like a Christian,” Pope Francis said.
+“You cannot be a Christian without living like a Christian,” Pope Francis said.

-The pontiff has also spoken out against ‘fake news’ and biased reporting, stating last year that “journalism based on gossip is akin to terrorism.”
+The pontiff has also spoken out against so-called “fake news” and biased reporting, stating last year that “journalism based on gossip is akin to terrorism.”

 Pope Francis has helped spark a political movement on the religious left